Growing green beans is an easy way to significantly improve your overall health.

 research from the Harvard School of Public Health, after following

-nearly 30,000 cancer free men for 15 years, found that healthy men who
+nearly 30,000 cancer free men for 15 years, found that those who

-ate an average of 2.5 eggs plus per week had an 81 percent higher risk of
+ate an average of 2.5 eggs plus per week or more had an 81 percent higher risk of

 developing advanced prostate CA compared with men who ate only a half or less.